-Success in reducing energy use at Pantex has historically been realized from energy savings activities such as: (1) utilizing the Energy Management Control System (EMCS) to implement and maintain night, weekend and holiday setbacks; (2) installation of occupancy sensors to control lighting in areas in several facilities with low occupancy rates (conference rooms, break rooms, restrooms); (3) installation of new or retrofitted advanced meters that are integrated with a communication network and dedicated server that stores the meter readings for use with the U.S. EPA's Portfolio Manager building benchmarking system; (4) procurement of equipment such as Energy Star products that are more energy efficient and (5) continuous and retro-building commissioning.
+In the remainder of this Section, the goals established by the DOE Sustainability Performance Office (SPO) are expressed in fiscal years form DOE determined baselines.
+Pantex reported progress towards meeting these goals in a SSP produced after the completion of FY 2018.
+For the purpose of this document, the progress during CY 2018 is also reported as applicable.
+Success in reducing energy use at Pantex has historically been realized from energy savings activities such as: (1) utilizing the Energy Management Control System (EMCS) to implement and maintain night, weekend and holiday setbacks; (2) installation of occupancy sensors to control lighting in areas in several facilities with low occupancy rates (conference rooms, break rooms, restrooms); (3) installation of new or retrofitted advanced meters that are integrated with a communication network and dedicated server that stores the meter readings for use with the Environmental Protection Agency's (EPA's) Portfolio Manager building benchmarking system; (4) procurement of equipment such as Energy Star products that are more energy efficient and (5) continuous and retro-building commissioning.
 Other innovative building strategies, such as cool roofs and low-flow fixtures, are also used to minimize the consumption of energy, water, and materials.
-In 2017, the Pantex Plant continued to use an alternate work schedule (9X80s) which has helped reduce energy consumption for a large number of administrative personnel.
+In 2018, the Pantex Plant continued to use an alternate work schedule, which has helped reduce energy consumption for a large number of administrative personnel.
 Relocation of approximately 1,100 employees to a newly constructed energy-efficient facility (John C. Drummond Center) during April 2018 and the resulting reduction of "footprint" after the demolition of legacy facilities over the next 10 years will also reduce energy consumption in the future.
 However, the major source of reductions in energy intensity has been the installation of the Pantex Renewable Energy Project (PREP) (see Figure 3.2) in the summer of 2014.

-Figure 3.2 - Pantex Renewable Energy Project
+Figure 3.2 - Pantex Renewable Energy Project1